-In some respects, laundering became easier with the advent of online banking and the privacy-driven cryptocurrencies which can allow criminals to transfer and withdraw money with a lower chance of detection.
+In some respects, laundering became easier with the advent of online banking and privacy-driven cryptocurrencies, which can allow criminals to transfer and withdraw money with a lower chance of detection.

 View a list of frequently asked questions about money laundering, to learn more.

 How Money is Laundered: The Three Stages